chris-a-phillips/human-principle-frontend/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-[!Home Page][Home Page]](src/images/homepage.png)
-[!Profile Page][Profile Page]](src/images/profile-page.png)
-[!Questionnaire Page][Questionnaire Page]](src/images/questionnaire-form.png)

 This is an app focused on keeping track of how people are doing.
 While their is a lot of focus on professional producivity and work, not enough thought is put into the personal side of a person.
 This app was inspired by the current landscape of remote working.
 After a person makes an account they will be able to answer questions about how they feel mentally, physically, and emotionally.
 This app will keep track of averages of those responses and the user will be able to see a chart of the results.

 ### Built With

-This section should list any major frameworks that you built your project using.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
 * [React](https://reactjs.org/)
 * [Styled Components](https://styled-components.com/)
 * [Fusion Charts](https://www.fusioncharts.com/)